777arc/PySDR/content/doa.rst

 .. math::
   \cos(90 - \theta) = \frac{\mathrm{adjacent}}{\mathrm{hypotenuse}}

 We must solve for adjacent, as that is what will tell us how far the signal must travel between hitting the first and second element, so it becomes adjacent :math:`= d \cos(90 - \theta)`.
 Now there is a trig identity that lets us convert this to adjacent :math:`= d \sin(\theta)`.
-This is just a distance though, we need to convert this to a time, using the speed of light: time elapsed :math:`= d \sin(\theta) / c` [seconds].
+This is just a distance though, we need to convert this to a time, using the speed of light: time elapsed :math:`= d \sin(\theta) / c` seconds.
 This equation applies between any adjacent elements of our array, although we can multiply the whole thing by an integer to calculate between non-adjacent elements since they are uniformly spaced (we'll do this later).

 Now to connect this trig and speed of light math to the signal processing world.
 Let's denote our transmit signal at baseband :math:`x(t)` and it's being transmitting at some carrier, :math:`f_c` , so the transmit signal is :math:`x(t) e^{2j \pi f_c t}`.
-Lets say this signal hits the first element at time :math:`t = 0`, which means it hits the next element after :math:`d \sin(\theta) / c` [seconds] like we calculated above.
+We'll use :math:`d_m` to refer to antenna spacing in meters.
+Lets say this signal hits the first element at time :math:`t = 0`, which means it hits the next element after :math:`d_m \sin(\theta) / c` seconds, like we calculated above.
 This means the 2nd element receives:

 .. math::
  x(t - \Delta t) e^{2j \pi f_c (t - \Delta t)}

 .. math::
- \mathrm{where} \quad \Delta t = d \sin(\theta) / c
+ \mathrm{where} \quad \Delta t = d_m \sin(\theta) / c

 recall that when you have a time shift, it is subtracted from the time argument.